Robin Perkins, Homeroom

 Robin Perkins was born and raised in Sonoma Valley.
 She attended Saint Francis Solano School and is an alumni of Sonoma Valley High School.
-Robin began her collegiate studies at UC Davis studying Biological Sciences only to realize that she wanted to follow her true passion for teaching.
-Robin transferred into an Interdisciplinary Arts and Sciences degree from the University of Washington.
-She moved home to Sonoma Valley and completed an ELA (English Learner) teaching credential at Sonoma State University and is currently attending Concordia University Irvine as she works to complete my Masters of Arts in Education with a major focus on Educational Administration from Concordia University Irvine.
+She graduated with an Interdisciplinary Arts and Sciences degree from the University of Washington, completed her ELA (English Learner) teaching credential at Sonoma State University and is currently attending Concordia University Irvine as she works to complete my Masters of Arts in Education with a major focus on Educational Administration from Concordia University Irvine.

 Mrs. Perkins’ foundation as a teacher started in fourth grade while completing internship hours in preparation for teacher credentialing.
 With more than ten years experience teaching youth, Robin had the pleasure of teaching first grade at Saint Francis Solano school for seven years and upper division science with a focus on earth science, biology and physics for three years.
 She participated in a WCEA accreditation of Saint Francis Solano School in 2012.
 The following year she was honored to serve on a WCEA accreditation committee with principals and teachers all committed to serving and teaching our youth.
 Most recently, she has had the opportunity to serve as Vice Principal, fourth grade homeroom and leadership moderator.